Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="513" height="105" alt="Screenshot from 2026-02-06 22-04-11" src="https://github.com/user-attachments/assets/7329c63d-bc33-4929-a4fe-ad40b24adb90" />

-This is the main function ghidra spit out for us (I already took the liberty to rename a few entry level variables):
+### This is the main function ghidra spit out for us (I already took the liberty to rename a few variables):
 ```C
 undefined8 main(int cliArgs,long userInput)